 We conducted research with numerous senior level health executives from health systems around the world for their thoughts on what would constitute a valuable curriculum and learning experience.

-To be an effective change leader, as these executives told us, requires the key competencies of emotional intelligence, vision, the ability to lead effective teams, and accountability.
+To be an effective change leader, as these executives told us, requires the key competencies of integrity, emotional intelligence, vision, the ability to lead effective teams, and accountability.
 Executive respondents emphasized the need for highly interactive, practical experiences that enable leaders to immediately apply the lessons they learn.

 We utilized that feedback and additional research to develop a rigorous and valuable curriculum that is reflected in the overview below:

 - The Experience – Course instructors and facilitators, with extensive leadership experience in some of the country’s most respected health systems and educational institutions, bring diverse and inspiring perspectives to class instruction, discussions, and individual program mentoring.

 - Relevant Case Studies – Case studies are selected from experiences in health systems and large businesses.
 Participants are asked to discuss current challenges from their own experience during small group discussions and shared learning experiences.

 - Coaching and Mentoring – Members of the Institute are available for consultation throughout the experience.

 - Network and Alumni Program – Continuing connections with peers, Institute faculty, and inter-organization networking enables continued learning long after completion of the program.

 - Approach – We believe that leaders learn best by doing, therefore the learning journey includes collective and individual work, practical case studies, simulations with real practice and feedback, and time for reflection to assimilate the learning.